xehartnort/Purchase100-Texas100-datasets/README.md

     labels = data['labels']
  ```

-Note that labels are one hot encododed.
+Note that labels are one hot encoded.

 ## Requirements